 William Crozier: Savagery Beneath the Surface shows the continuum that runs through all of Crozier’s work, presenting his expressionistic prowess that distills primitivism with the unease of modernity.

-The major publication William Crozier: the Edge of the Landscape produced by IMMA will accompany this exhibition with new essays by Riann Coulter, Katharine Crouan, Mark Hudson, Enrique Juncosa, Seán Kissane, and Dr Sarah Victoria Turner.
+A major publication produced by IMMA will accompany this exhibition with new essays by Riann Coulter, Katharine Crouan, Mark Hudson, Enrique Juncosa, Seán Kissane, and Dr Sarah Victoria Turner.

 For further information and a price list, please contact the gallery.